 The value of y is: 6

-Since 5 is passed as the x argument and 6 is passed as the y argument, the two strings are printed with these values.
+Because we called the function with 5 as the value for x and 6 is passed as the value for y, the two strings are printed with these values.

 Function Bodies

 Function bodies are made up of a series of statements optionally ending in an expression.
-So far, youwe’ve only seen functions without an ending expression, but youwe have seen expressions as parts of statements.
-Since Rust is an expression-based language, this is an important distinction to understand.
-Other languages don’t have the same distinctions, so let’s look at what statements and expressions are, and how their differences affect the bodies of functions.
+So far, we’ve only covered functions without an ending expression, but we have seen expressions as parts of statements.
+Because Rust is an expression-based language, this is an important distinction to understand.
+Other languages don’t have the same distinctions, so let’s look at what statements and expressions are and how their differences affect the bodies of functions.

 Statements and Expressions

-YouWe’ve already been using both statements and expressions.
+We’ve actually already used statements and expressions.
 Statements are instructions that perform some action and do not return a value.
 Expressions evaluate to a resulting value.
 Let’s look at some examples.

-Creating a variable binding and assigning a value to it with the let keyword is a statement.
-In this example, let y = 6; is a statement:
+Creating a variable and assigning a value to it with the let keyword is a statement.
+In Listing 3-3, let y = 6; is a statement:

 Filename: src/main.rs